redpanda185/Harmony_GenePattern_Wrapper/README.md

 ## How to use Harmony
 ### Basic Parameters
-Here are the basic parameters you will need in order to run the Harmony module
+Here are the basic parameters you will need in order to run the Harmony module.
   1. **Input RDS Files (required)**
     The list of datasets you wish to analyze with Harmony.
 Each dataset must consist of one group of data, and must be a Seurat object in an .rds file.
   2. **Output Name (required)**